-Laura Lambuley is a pianist, composer, and producer, across multiple styles and cultures including Colombian and Venezuelan roots, classical music, and Jazz.
+Laura Lambuley is a highly accomplished pianist, composer, and producer with a Latin Grammy award to her name.
+She has established herself as a versatile musician with expertise in multiple styles and cultures, including Colombian and Venezuelan roots, classical music, and jazz.

-A classical and traditional background of study, and a scholarship eventually gave way to studying jazz performance in New York and then in Miami as a graduate student in piano Jazz at Florida International University FIU.
-Being in a different country opened the door to play more repertoire and musical styles and introduced her to a whole world of musicians and composers that had backgrounds as diverse as her own.
-During this time, she started “Laura Lambuley Project” with which she recorded her second album "Mestizo”.
-In this album Laura reflects her experiences of this phase of her life as an immigrant, musician and mother, and she had the opportunity to continue the exploration of Colombian and Venezuelan traditional music, Jazz and classical music, and do collaborations with world-class artists like The City of Prague Philharmonic Orchestra.
+Laura's classical and traditional background of study, coupled with a scholarship, eventually led her to study jazz performance in New York followed by her Masters degree at the Florida International University in Miami.
+During this time, she started the "Laura Lambuley Project" and in 2021 recorded her second album "Mestizo," reflecting her experiences as an immigrant, musician, and mother.
+The album showcased her exploration of Colombian and Venezuelan traditional music, jazz, and classical music and collaborations with world-class artists such as The City of Prague Philharmonic Orchestra.